Lilianada/Lilyslab/Content/writings/The Strength to Be Myself.md

 ---
-Author: Lilian
+author: Lilian
-Cover:
+cover:
   - "[[Building_Bloques_Creative_Studio_(21).png]]"
-Date: 2025-04-20
+date: 2025-04-20
-Excerpt: Why I decided to grow stronger instead of smaller when the comments started coming.
+excerpt: Why I decided to grow stronger instead of smaller when the comments started coming.
-Published: false
+published: true
-Slug: the-strength-to-be-myself
+slug: the-strength-to-be-myself
 tags:
   - Fitness
   - Personal-Growth
+title: The Strength to Be Myself
 ---

-have you ever looked yourself in the mirror and thought…
+~~have you ever looked yourself in the mirror and thought…
 — “i look too muscular, maybe i should stop training my upper body.”

 well, this was me in the 4th quarter of 2024.